gayatriprasad/cnn_visualizations/README.md

 ## Implemented Techniques

-[1] Gradient visualization with vanilla backpropagation [2] Gradient visualization with guided backpropagation [3] Smooth grad
+Gradient visualization with vanilla backpropagation.
+Gradient visualization with guided backpropagation.
+Smooth grad.
-[4] Integrated gradients
+Integrated gradients.

 More updated to follow.